Trying to decide what to buy?

 “We didn’t make a list, but we constantly would talk about the two and every time found ourselves coming back to the ProMaster – partly bc of price, dimensions, and overall look.
 We love the look of the Hiace vans in Asia, but since they aren’t sold here and really expensive when you do find someone who’s shipped one over, it’s not realistic for us.

 I’d love to convert a bus, but I’m not a mechanic and don’t really trust myself starting on a project of that size.
-Same goes for finding an older van, plus we like being able to get places fast if we need to, so an old VW bus topping out at 55 mph just isn’t for us.
+The same goes for finding an older van, plus we like being able to get places fast if we need to, so an old VW bus topping out at 55 mph just isn’t for us.
 And like most starting vanlifers, we’d love a Mercedes Sprinter but it’s just not within our budget.
-That’s how we got down to the Transit vs. ProMaster debate – it really came down to what size van do we need, and within our budget, those are the two main options.
+That’s how we got down to the Transit vs. ProMaster debate – it really came down to what size van we need, and within our budget, those are the two main options.

-(And Chevy, if you’re reading this… MAKE A FACTORY HIGH ROOF VAN!
+(And Chevy, if you’re reading this… MAKE A FACTORY HIGH-ROOF VAN!
 PLEASE!)” – Chris

 So … what’ll it be?